kevoree/kevoree-book/developement_environement/installation.md

 # Installation

-Kevoree Plugin is distributed through IDEA repository like any other plugins.
-It is available since IntelliJ 13.
+Kevoree Plugin is distributed through IDEA main repository like any other plugins.

+##### Requirements:

+It is available since IntelliJ 13 and requires Java 1.6+.
+We recommand however to use JDK 1.8+.

+#### Intallation process

-* At startup screen
+* At startup screen (meaning main window is focus)
 * Naviguate to configure menu
 * Naviguate to plugins menu
 * Click on Browse repositories button